srivi15/srivi15/README.md

 I am a Master's in Computer Science Graduate from the University of Texas at Dallas.
 I am passionately curious about many things including Data science, Machine Learning, and Web development.
 I am always looking forward to new learning opportunities and professional experiences.

+You can find my works and projects here at [https://bento.me/srivi](https://bento.me/srivi)

 ## Facts about me:
 :information_desk_person: pronouns: she/her